 Take their explanations as to why they won’t hit her, for example.
 “Cause she’s a girl.
 I can’t do it.”

 “First of all, I can’t hit her because she’s pretty, and she’s a girl.”
 That one was shocking.
 Is it okay to hit an ugly girl?
 Had Martina been chubby and the boys didn’t like her hair or her eyes or her shoes or her hands, would it have been okay to hit her then?
 It’s worth pointing out that Martina is taller and older than every boy in the video.
 Pairing that with the fact that they all found her to be so beautiful, she was probably intimidating to them.
 Of course they aren’t going to slap a beautiful intimidating girl they were just introduced to moments ago.

 The video ends with the 11 year-old boy’s answer: “Why?
 ‘Cause I’m a man.”
 Comments on the video celebrate the boy’s statement.
 Many even wrote that it brought tears to their eyes.

 The only acceptable answer, though, was Pedro’s: “Because I’m against violence”

 An individual’s gender should not dictate whether it is okay to slap them or not.
 Boys should not hit girls.
 Boys should not hit boys.
-In fact, nobody should hit anybody.
+In fact, nobody should hit anybody, gender aside.
 And if “you’re not supposed to hit girls,” then certainly you’re not supposed to intimately touch their faces and bodies without their consent.

-So while the video was sweet, the fact that young Italian boys won’t slap a beautiful stranger on the street doesn’t offer much hope for the future of humanity.
+So while the video might appear sweet on the surface, the fact that young Italian boys won’t slap a beautiful stranger on the street doesn’t offer much hope for the future of humanity.